 " Type 2 diabetes usually begins with insulin resistance, a condition in which the body produces insulin but isn't able to use it effectively.
 As a result, glucose builds up in blood and may ultimately damage nerves, blood vessels, and other b"...

-Clinical consequences of overdosage with OptiMARK™ (gadoversetamide injection) Injection have not been reported.
-Treatment of an overdose is directed toward the support of all vital functions and prompt institution of symptomatic therapy.
-OptiMARK™ (gadoversetamide injection) Injection has been shown to be dialyzable (see CLINICAL PHARMACOLOGY).
+Clinical consequences of overdosage with OptiMARK have not been reported.
+Treatment of overdose is directed toward supporting vital functions and prompt institution of symptomatic therapy.
+OptiMARK has been shown to be dialyzable [see CLINICAL PHARMACOLOGY].

-- known allergic or hypersensitivity reactions to gadolinium, versetamide or any of the inert ingredients.
+- known hypersensitivity reactions to gadolinium, versetamide or any of the inert ingredients.

 Additional OptiMARK Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.